wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-architecture/includes/6-summary.md

-Provisioning a Power Apps portal is a straightforward process, but it adds numerous features and components to a Common Data Service environment.
+Provisioning a Power Apps portal is a straightforward process, but it adds numerous features and components to a Microsoft Dataverse environment.

 In this module, you learned about: